Standard terms and conditions

 In some circumstances, commissions or other benefits may become payable to us in respect of transactions which we arrange for you.
 Where this happens we will notify you in writing of the amount and terms of payment.
 The same will apply where the payment is made to or transactions are arranged by a person or business connected with ours.
 We will not reduce the fees we would otherwise charge by the amount of the commissions or benefits.

 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
-The subcontractors will be bound by our client confidentiality terms.
+The subcontractors will be bound by our client confidentiality and security terms.

 We reserve the right, for the purpose of the promotional activity, training or for other business purposes, to mention that you are a client.
 As stated above we will not disclose any confidential information.